 Only once you've done that, is there any point in establishing your credibility (nobody cares how credible you are if they're not interested in your topic in the first place).
-You can establish credibility in a number of ways - case studies and testimonials are the obvious route (more stories!) but you can also demonstrate a strong point of view to create credibility.
-And of course you can talk about your experience and qualifications (which, you guessed it, will be more effectively done through stories than lists).
+You can establish credibility in a few ways - case studies and testimonials are the obvious route (more stories!) but you can also demonstrate a strong point of view to create credibility.
+And of course, you can talk about your experience and qualifications (which, you guessed it, will be more effectively done through stories than lists).

-Finally, now that your reader believes you are addressing her problem and that you have the chops to take it on properly, she's actually become interested in the value you're providing.
+Finally, now that your reader believes you are addressing her problem and that you have the chops to take it on properly, she's become interested in the value you're providing.
 Here's where you can lay out what your solution is, how it works, what's included, what's not.